laravel/homestead/readme.md

 ## Additional Functionality

 * Provides helper scripts for booting, destroying and editing the homestead environment.
-* Sets up firewall rules on OS X to forward port 8000 to 80.
+* Sets up firewall rules to forward port 8000 to 80.
 * Automatically adds virtual hosts from Homestead.yaml to /etc/hosts.
 * Flushes firewall rules on destroy.
 * Removes virtual hosts on destroy.